dbm — Unix Key-Value Databases¶

 Output from the example program will vary, depending on which modules are installed on the system.

 Opening an Existing Database¶

-To open an existing database, use flags of either
+To open an existing database, use

 'w' (for read-write).
 Existing databases are